MarcFichtel/ExoticsImageScraper/README.md

-# Exotics Image Scraper
+# Tarantula Image Scraper
-A small application that gets and labels images of exotic animals, such as lizards and tarantulas, by species.
+A small application that gets and labels tarantulas by species.
 The labeled images can then be used to train an ML model to classify animals in new images.

 # Scraping Algorithm